MoizAhmedArain/MoizAhmedArain/README.md

 # 👋 Hi there, I'm Moiz Ahmed!

-I'm a Software Engineering student passionate about **BUILDING PROJECTS** and writing clean, efficient code.
+I'm a Backend Developer passionate about **BUILDING PROJECTS** and writing clean, efficient code.

 Currently learning and growing by building real world projects and exploring LLM, and Power BI